Getting A Consent Order in Divorce: Process and Timings in the UK

 Without a consent order, your ex-spouse could make a claim against your future income or assets, including inheritances, business proceeds or property built up with a new partner.

-Get in touch with our friendly advisors today if you need help getting a consent order or want to find out about how it applies to your personal situation.
+Get in touch with our friendly advisors today if you need help getting a consent order or want to find out about how it applies to your personal situation here.

 Written by Aaron O'Toole, MSc in Law and Business